boobo94/boobo94.github.io/_posts/2021-04-13-nginx-configuration-for-node.md

 ---
-title: Nginx configuration example for nodejs app
+title: Nginx configuration example for NodeJS app
-summary: Use this NGINX configuration example for nodejs app, running on port 8000.
+summary: Use this NGINX configuration example for NodeJS app, running on port 8000.
 The server has an SSL from Certbot installed.
 categories: devops
 tags: nginx nodejs certbot ssl
 date: 2021-04-13 09:09:09 +0000